MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 ms.technology: failover-clustering
 ms.topic: article
 author: johnmarlin-msft
-ms.date: 01/17/2019
+ms.date: 01/18/2019
-description: This article describes the new USB File Share Witness feature in Windows Server 2019 ms.localizationpriority: medium
+description: File share witnesses allow you to use a file share to vote in cluster quorum.
+This topic describes file share witnesses and the new functionality, including using a USB drive connected to a router as a file share witness. ms.localizationpriority: medium
 ---
 # File share witness

-> Applies To: Windows Server 2019
+> Applies To: Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-A file share witness is an SMB share that Failover Cluster will connect to and utilize as a vote in the cluster.
+A file share witness is an SMB share that Failover Cluster uses as a vote in the cluster quorum.
 This topic provides an overview of the technology and the new functionality in Windows Server 2019, including using a USB drive connected to a router as a file share witness.

 File share witnesses are handy in the following circumstances: